Marine Cargo Insurance is the insurance of property as it moves from place to place.

 In addition to the owner and the recipient of the goods, other interested parties may insure, up to the extent of their own insurable interest (liabilities), e.g. shipping or forwarding agents.

 The policy wordings used by marine insurers are identical across the market, with any variation being by endorsement.

 For single shipment sendings, the policy will state the subject matter, sum insured, where the item is being sent and the mode of transport.

-In the main, annual marine cargo policies, are arranged on an ‘Open Cover’ basis, and the cover arranged reflects the types of goods sent; the destinations; and a maximum value any one consignment.
-The scope of cover will be determined by the worldwide recognised ‘Institute Cargo Clauses’ that apply.
-Clause A is the most comprehensive cover, whereas Clauses B and C have restrictions, including exclusions in respect of loss by theft and from taking at sea.
+In the main, annual marine cargo policies, they are arranged on an ‘Open Cover’ basis.
+The cover arranged reflects the types of goods sent; the destinations; and a maximum value any one consignment.
+Therefore, the scope of cover will be determined by the worldwide recognised ‘Institute Cargo Clauses’ that apply.
+Clause A is the most comprehensive cover.
+Whereas, Clauses B and C have restrictions, including exclusions in respect of loss by theft and from taking at sea.

-Cover under a marine policy applies in respect of all sendings which commence within the period of insurance, even if the voyage is not completed until after the policy expiry date.
+Cover under a marine policy applies in respect of all sendings which commence within the period of insurance.
+This is even if the voyage is not completed until after the policy expiry date.

 Following on from Institute Cargo Clauses are ‘Trade Clauses’, which are used to further tailor a policy to reflect the nature of goods being carried.